poska-metaki/smoke_paywall/README.md

 This tool probes a target article page for common content-exposure vectors (public JSON endpoints, client-side overlays, UA/referrer differences, blockable paywall scripts, and origin/API hints).

 **Important:** This repository is intended for authorized security testing only.
-Do **not** run these PoCs against sites for which you do not have explicit written permission.
+Do **not** use findings against sites for which you do not have explicit written permission.

 ---